Thank you! Your submission has been received!

 Conclusion

-As I hope this article helps to highlight, Pagy is not only very performant (see previous blogpost about Pagy) but also very comfortable to use and easy to customize.
+As I hope this article helps to highlight, Pagy is not only very performant (see previous post about Pagy) but also very comfortable to use and easy to customise.

 Things like renaming the page parameter are in my opinion even more straightforward to do with Pagy then with will_paginate or Kaminari.